ENDscript 2.0

 • Water molecules,

-• Strictly conserved residues (magenta ball-and-stick),
+• Strictly conserved residues (magenta ball&stick),

 • PDB SITES markers (blue mesh).